5 Reasons Seniors Should Volunteer

 Now that you know the benefits of volunteering, you may wonder where to start.
 Fortunately, volunteer opportunities abound, and it’s easy to get started.
 Here are a few common volunteering options

 AmeriCorps Seniors is a national program that invites adults 55 and older to share their time and talents through volunteer opportunities that strengthen communities and meet local needs.
-The network of programs includes Foster Grandparents, RSVP, and Senior Companions enable seniors to lend their assistance to children, businesspeople and other seniors.
+The network of programs includes Foster Grandparents, RSVP and Senior Companions, which enable seniors to lend their assistance to children, businesspeople and other seniors.
 In addition, you will find members of volunteer and charitable organizations right here on campus.
 They can help you find groups in need of your help.